jykim/AI4BM/Theory/Theory of AI4PKM (4) - From Knowledge to Goals.md

 ---
-title: "Theory of AI4PKM (4) - From Knowledge to Goals"
+title: Theory of AI4PKM (4) - From Knowledge to Goals
 created: 2025-11-13
 tags:
   - ai4pkm